andysit1/hugo-grizzlyblog/exampleSite/themes/hugo-grizzlyblog/README.md

 # Hugo ʕ•ᴥ•ʔ Bear Blog ![Test](https://github.com/janraasch/hugo-bearblog/workflows/CI/badge.svg?branch=master&event=push)

 🧸 A [Hugo](https://gohugo.io/)-theme based on [Bear Blog](https://bearblog.dev).

 > Free, no-nonsense, super-fast blogging.

+My theme I'm updating as I go improve my personal website.
+Grizzly has no connect to the color brown or anything, I just like Grizzly from we bare bears.
+Plan is to change the site a lot as I continue developing my website.

 ## Demo

-For a current & working demo of this theme, please check out https://janraasch.github.io/hugo-bearblog/ 🎯.
+For a current & working demo of this theme, please check out http://www.andysit.com/

 ## Screenshots